-Offices of the Graduate College
+Offices of the Division of Graduate Studies

-The general offices of the college, including those of the dean, admissions, advising, financial assistance, and graduate academic services and programs, are located on the first floor of Wilson Hall.
-College offices are open Monday through Friday, from 8 A.M. to 5 P.M.
-The Graduate College may be called at 480/965-3521.
+The general offices of the division, including those of the dean, admissions, advising, financial assistance, and graduate academic services and programs, are located on the first floor of Wilson Hall.
+Division offices are open Monday through Friday, from 8 A.M. to 5 P.M.
+The Division of Graduate Studies may be called at 480/965-3521.
 The Web address is www.asu.edu/graduate.

-ADMISSION TO THE GRADUATE COLLEGE
+ADMISSION TO THE DIVISION OF GRADUATE STUDIES